oliverklee/ext-seminars/Documentation/UsersManual/TheBack-endModuleEvents/Index.rst

          Button “confirm”

    Meaning
-         marks the event as confirmed and send and e-mail to all registered participants (using an e-mail form)
+         marks the event as confirmed and send and email to all registered participants (using an email form)

 .. ###### END~OF~TABLE ######